Status and Distribution

 Adult: has been swept from suitable habitat and occasionally comes to light.

-There are six Aproaerema species that have the dark forewing and, to some extent or other, a whitish fascia - many are scarce and have a restricted distribution.
+There are six Aproaerema species that have a dark forewing and, to some extent or other, a whitish fascia; some are scarce and have a restricted distribution.
 The size of the moth together with the habitat and available larval foodplants will help to narrow down the options to some extent.
-Breeding to establish the association with a particular foodplant is strongly recommended and could add additional information on the range of foodplants utilised by some of this genus.
-There is some overlap in foodplant usage and if in doubt, bred specimens should also be dissected.
+Breeding to establish the association with a particular foodplant is strongly recommended and could possibly add additional information on the range of foodplants utilised by some of this genus.
+There is some overlap in foodplant usage and, if in doubt, bred specimens should also be dissected.

-It has been suggested that the presence or absence of a curve to the white crossband can assist in identification of these species.
+It has been suggested that the presence or absence of a curve to the whitish crossband can assist in identification of these species.
 This is not the case as, although A. larseniella normally has a straight line, both A. taeniolella and A. cinctella can have a straight or slightly inwardly curved fascia.
 This feature is therefore unsuitable on its own as an identification feature.
+It should also be noted that A. cinctella (in particular) and A. larseniella and A. taeniolella (to a much lesser extent) can lack the whitish fascia on the upperside of the forewing.

-A. taeniolella, which also feeds on common bird's-foot-trefoil, usually has a narrow whitish fascia on the forewing underside, with a whitish spot or broken line on the underside of the hindwing.
+A. taeniolella, which also feeds on common bird's-foot-trefoil, usually has a narrow whitish fascia on the forewing underside, with a whitish spot on the underside of the hindwing.
 These features are not present in A. cinctella or other members of this genus.
-Any Aproaerema bred from common bird's-foot-trefoil without the white underside marking will require dissection to be identified with certainty.
-See photographs of A. taeniolella and A. larseniella forewing and hindwing undersides in 'Images' of the respective species.
+As A. larseniella has also been known to utilise common bird's-foot-trefoil on rare occasions, any Aproaerema bred from this foodplant without the white underside marking will require dissection to be identified with certainty.
+See photographs of A. taeniolella and A. larseniella usual forewing and hindwing undersides in 'Images' of the respective species.

 A. cinctella may utilise some Genista sp. so the dissection of moths bred from this foodplant is also recommended.

 A. cinctella and A. larseniella are the two most likely to cause confusion as they can be very similar externally.
 A lack of critical examination of specimens in the past and to some extent more recently has made it difficult to accurately assess the true distribution of these two species.
-Although A. cinctella is believed to be much more local and may well sometimes be associated with a different habitat, it is advised that habitat differences should not be used in isolation when making an identification until familiarity with the species present at a site has been ascertained by dissection and/or breeding.
+Although A. cinctella is believed to be more local and may well sometimes be associated with a different habitat, it is advised that habitat differences should not be used in isolation when making an identification until familiarity with the species present at a site has been ascertained by dissection and/or breeding.
+There is at least one southern English vice county where A. cinctella, A. larseniella and A. taeniolella are found regularly and commonly within a km or so of each other, including the forms of A. taeniolella with a broken or obsolescent white fascia on the upperside and underside of the forewing.

 Structurally, A. cinctella has a relatively narrow forewing which appears broader towards the end, whereas A. larseniella does not appear to be broader at the end.
 The pale fascia on the forewing (sometimes absent in A. cinctella) is sometimes slightly inwardly curved in A. cinctella but can be straight as in A. larseniella - this is difficult to judge in a live moth and all of these features are best looked for in set specimens.